sandersn/sandersn.github.io/ai-in-language-services.md

 | Typescript output | Copilot output |
 | ![Before AI](images/ai-add-names-3.png) | ![After AI](images/ai-add-names-2.png) |

+-->

 ### Infer types in untyped Typescript

-Couple of things to note here:

-1. This codefix does not invoke the typescript language service.
+This fix does not invoke the Typescript language service.
+Like the language-provided fix, the LLM can fix Javascript too; it generates types in JSDoc instead of Typescript annotations.
-2. On any of these AI followups, you can request changes, just like a chat interaction.
+On any of these AI followups, you can request changes, since the interface is an inline chat.
-3. This works in Javascript too; the LLM produces JSDoc types.

 | Implicit `any` on parameters | |
 |----|----|